Discover the world through travel & beyond!

 “There are a lot of great activities in New Orleans, but I would return with my family just for this museum alone.”

-He goes on to say, “The National WWII Museum in New Orleans is a top-notch destination for history lovers.
-It's a good all-weather option for families with school-age kids.
+He says, “The National WWII Museum in New Orleans is a top-notch destination for history lovers.
+It’s a good all-weather option for families with school-age kids.
 There are a lot of great activities in New Orleans, but I would return with my family just for this museum alone.”

 I have heard many other wonderful things about the National WWII Museum.
 Unfortunately, we were not able to squeeze it in during this trip, which may have been a big mistake.
 Looks like we need to plan another New Orleans family vacation!